Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Use Percentage Flows

-If you're making a value stream map, then you really shouldn't use a decision diamond.
+If you're making a value stream map, then you should never use a decision diamond.

 If there is a decision diamond on a value stream map, most experts will cringe and dismiss you as "amateur".